mceSystems/node-jsc/README.md

 ## What's Missing\TODO
 As node-jsc is experminetal and still an early proof of concept, a lot is still missing:
-- **Inspector\debugger support**                                                                                              - Debugging support is obviously critical, and is the next big thing I'll work on.
+- **Inspector\debugger support**: Debugging support is obviously critical, and is the next big thing I'll work on.
   - A possible course of action will be to intergrate [NativeScript](https://www.nativescript.org)'s [iOS Runtime debugging support](https://docs.nativescript.org/tooling/debugging/debugging), which seems great.
 On iOS, NativeScript's [iOS Runtime](https://docs.nativescript.org/core-concepts/ios-runtime/Overview) is based on JavaScriptCore, and supports debugging with either WebKit's inspector or Chrome DevTools.
 - iOS simulator support (should be mainly build script\gyp file related changes)